 Today I wanted to format all my post dates using a custom background image that I've found in one of these useful web graphics packs on a web site.
-For this blog, I've chosen the format Day, Month DayNumber, Year
+For this blog, I've chosen the format Day, Month DayNumber, Year, that is,

 <h2 class="date-header">Thursday, April 14, 2011</h2>